ucla-biostat-200c-2020spring/ucla-biostat-200c-2020spring.github.io/syllabus/syllabus.md

 Thu 10am-10:50am @ Zoom <https://ucla.zoom.us/j/176728998>
 Thu 11am-11:50am (Discussion) @ Zoom <https://ucla.zoom.us/j/176728998>

-There will be no labs, which are replaced by office hours listed below.
+There will be **no labs**, which are replaced by office hours listed below.

 ### Instructor